 Modernist playground for children

-There is something very playful and child like that makes this pavilion a masterful work of architecture.
-It captures the ideologies of modernist architecture where the form is derived from its function, the materials are devoid of ornament or decoration, and structure is visible and technologically innovative.
-It responds well to the needs of the children by asking a simple question at the outset.
+There is something very playful that makes this pavilion a masterful work of architecture.
+It is designed from the perspective of a young child.
 What does a carousel mean to a child?
-It must offer a fun ride where the child is temporarily transported to an imaginary world of colorful horses and royalty.
-The child becomes a prince or princess riding on a colorful horse waiving to parents or onlookers.
-It is a magical experience full of light, sound, color and movement.
-The Brooklyn Pavilion captures this magic in a playful manner.
+It must offer a fun ride where the child is temporarily transported to an imaginary world of colorful horses and pageantry.
+As a prince or princess riding on a colorful horse waiving to parents and onlookers, each child becomes a mythical hero.
+This magical experience is enhanced by light, sound, color and movement into the minimalist architecture of Jane’s Carousel.